Breathing and the Alexander Technique

 In four-legged mammals, the respiratory cycle is linked to gait, such that inspiration occurs only on extension.
 The mechanical needs of stride and respiration are coordinated.
 Every known running quadruped inhales on extension.
 Obviously, man has not evolved a respiratory system that functions best in a completely contradictory manner, independent of spinal support.

-What you do not see in this diagram is the fascia that covers and suspends the aponeurosis and pericardium which work alongside ligaments to keep the diaphragm from moving downwards on contraction.
+What you do not see in this diagram is the fascia that covers and suspends the aponeurosis of the diaphragm and the pericardium which works alongside ligaments to keep the diaphragm from moving downwards on contraction.

 The sternocleidomastoid muscles, which originate from the upper sternum, have their insertion in the mastoid process, on the skull behind the ears.
 When the spine lengthens on inhalation, the sternocleidomastoids are prepared to provide support for the sternum against the contraction of the diaphragm and intercostal muscles.
 Note that this is not the same as lifting the chest.
 The extension of the spine simply allows it to support the upper ribcage against the strong contraction of the diaphragm and para-sternal intercostal muscles that lift the ribs in inhalation.